Quick Summary

 These special features apply to a Berlin will:

-• In purely legal terms, the final heirs already have a right to a compulsory portion after the death of the first deceased, to which they are entitled by law.
+- In purely legal terms, the final heir s are already entitled to a compulsory portion after the death of the first deceased, to which they are entitled by law.
 In practice, the last heirs usually waive their right to claim the compulsory portion.
 They then inherit in full after the death of the second person.

 The contract of succession